pulse2percept/pulse2percept/doc/topics/models.rst

 :py:class:`~pulse2percept.models.retina.Ho2018Model`
     Predicts a phenomenological network-mediated retinal response.
-Each pulse period's radiant exposure (irradiance x ON duration) drives a Gaussian of ``rho=97.5`` um, one standard deviation of the 195 um pON receptive field [Ho2018]_ reports for degenerate rat retina.
-A difference of low-pass cascades then filters the per-pulse drive maps, so the response is
-    transient: a static image at a fixed pulse rate gives an onset response that adapts.
+Each pulse period's radiant exposure (irradiance x ON duration) drives a Gaussian whose default ``rho`` is half the implant's median pixel pitch.
+A difference of low-pass cascades then filters the per-pulse drive maps, so the response is transient: a static image at a fixed pulse rate gives an onset response that adapts.

 .. warning::